How to Link Contacts and Companies to Associate Related Records

 Commonly used fields for linking include company names, company domains, and company URLs.

-Yes.
-You can associate in either direction.
+Yes, you can associate record types in either direction.

 Though making relationships will work in both directions, consider that contacts to companies is the standard direction, and some features (such as the "If Company is Not Found Create New Company" feature) are only designed to work when contacts are being associated to companies.

-Or in some cases, such as creating relationships with custom objects or child and parent companies, the direction may be important.
+In some cases, such as creating relationships with custom objects or child and parent companies, the direction may be important.

 Yes, Insycle can help manage parent-child associations.
 For more information, see the Associate or Link Parent-Child Companies article.